tetherto/lib-wallet/README.md

 ![Architecture](./assets/architecture.png)

 ### 🧩 Components
-The wallet comes with all the components needed to build a wallet.
+The library  comes with all the components needed to build a wallet.
 You can also use these as an example to build your own components.

 - [BIP39 Seed](https://github.com/tetherto/lib-wallet-seed-bip39): Generate BIP39 seed for all assets
 - [Key value store](https://github.com/tetherto/lib-wallet-store): Store transaction history and track state.